-For those who do not know SFR Sport Kombat is a French TV channel about the Martial Arts, MMA and everything related.
-The interview is originally in French, Tissiers native language, and a traslation to English is inside the post, hop in.
+Christian Tissier gave an interview for the SFR Sport Kombat which is a French TV channel about the Martial Arts, MMA and everything related.
+The interview is originally in French, Tissier’s native language and a translation to English is inside the post, hop in.
 The interview was taken by Lucie Bertaud.